DBCLS

 • Description: Access to life sciences databases via TogoMCP

-6. In your chat, use the "+" menu to select "Developer Mode" and enable TogoMCP
+5. In your chat, use the "+" menu to select "Developer Mode" and enable TogoMCP.

-Note: Developer mode requires confirmation for write actions and shows tool usage explicitly for safety.
+ℹ️ Developer mode requires confirmation for write actions and shows tool usage explicitly.
+See the ChatGPT MCP documentation for more details.

 TogoMCP uses Streamable HTTP transport (not SSE).
 Configure your settings.json as follows: